figureland/statekit/README.md

 a.set({ x: 1, y: 1 })
 // Bear in mind it will start animating again if it detects that
 // the source signal changes.

+// You can also use the animation engine wherever else you might
+// need it.
+One use case is if you have an animated engine which
+// is rendering a canvas.

+events.on('tick', (f: number) => {
+  // f is the delta since the last tick renderSomething()
+})
 ```

 ### Using `history` to track a Signal's values over time